Underrated 80 films posters

 Tony Scott’s feature debut is a gorgeously shot, atmospheric modern vampire story whose stylish visuals still impress today.
 Sure, the story is borderline incomprehensible at times, and the tacked-on ending doesn’t make a lot of sense.

-But what really makes the film, aside from Scott’s visual flourish, is the genius casting of Catherine Deneuve and David Bowie as elegant immortal vampires.
+But what really makes The Hunger, aside from Scott’s visual flourish, is the genius casting of Catherine Deneuve and David Bowie as elegant immortal vampires.
 Their scenes together, as well as those with Susan Sarandon as the blood doctor who gets caught up in their web, are creepy, fun, and incredibly sexy.

 If you’re looking for another unjustly underrated 80s movie about vampires, check out Near Dark (1987)!